-Wondering if you will qualify for the loan or credit account that you desire?
+Wondering if you will qualify for that new auto loan or rewards credit card everyone is raving about?

-You have good credit character when you live up to your financial and credit agreements.
+You are considered to have good credit character when you live up to your financial and credit agreements.
 Paying bills on time and meeting financial obligations are signs of good character.

 Your credit score and your credit history are good ways for a lender to learn about your character or credit reputation and how well you pay your credit obligations.

 That’s why it’s a good idea to check your credit reports and your credit score before you apply for credit.
-You can get your credit reports for free once each year from all three credit reporting agencies.
+You can get your credit reports for free once each year at AnnualCreditReport.com.

-For your free credit scores, sign up for Credit.com’s free tools.
-You’ll receive two free credit scores plus expert tips and customized advice to help you build your credit.
+To track your credit more closely, you can sign up for Credit.com’s credit report summary.
+You’ll receive your a free credit score, plus expert tips and customized advice to help you build and improve your credit.

-Capacity is your ability to repay a loan or other financial agreement.
-A potential lender wants to see that you will have enough cash left over after paying your fixed monthly expenses to repay a new credit or loan account.
+Capacity reflects your ability to repay a loan or other financial agreement.
+Potential creditors want to see that you’ll have enough cash left over after paying your fixed monthly expenses to repay a new credit or loan account.

 Do you have collateral?
 Collateral is any property or possession that can be used as security for a payment of a debt.
-If you are unable to repay a debt, your collateral may be sold or repossessed to repay your financial obligation.
+For example, a home or automobile serve as collateral against the loans you might take out to purchase them.
+Lenders like collateral because it guarantees them against a total loss if you fail to repay your loan.
+If that happens, your collateral may be sold or repossessed to repay your financial obligation.

 Do you have adequate cash flow to repay a new loan?
 How much income do you have coming in each month?
-And how much of that income are you already paying out each month for your other bills and expenses?
-A lender or creditor wants to make sure you have enough cash flowing your way each month to pay for a new credit obligation.
+Are you paid regularly, or does your income fluctuate based on seasonality or other factors?
+A lender or creditor wants to make sure you have enough cash flowing your way on a regular basis so that you can pay for a new credit obligation.

 This article has been updated.
 It was originally published August 13, 2014.